varendra007/TechSio/README.md

 Created new src folder which includes enviorment setup and backend enabled for our works.
 Basically it's our new enviorment where we'll work now onwards.

-# Task Completed

-- Login/Signup with manual inputs completed
-- Real time chat with front-end and backend completed
-- Backend for post completed
-- Global styles created which we can use if we need it

-# Remaining Tasks

-- Front-end for posts
-- Needs to improve profile page for front-end
-- Friends list
-- Logout Feature